+Many people ask if is glycogen a carbohydrate.
 Glycogen is the way the body processes and stores glucose as energy, chiefly in the liver and the muscles.
 High intensity activities like sprinting draw upon the glycogen tucked away in our muscles for fuel, which is why you hear about marathoners “carb-loading” in the days before a big race.

 The glycogen stored in the liver is what keeps specific systems running all day, including the brain, kidney cells, and red blood cells.
 For anyone not low-carbing, the body needs a minimum of 100g of glucose each day in order to meet the basic demands of the brain.

 So — what if a person consumes significantly less than 100g of carbohydrates in a day?
 What happens when the body runs out of glycogen stores?